 \subsection{Unit Test Generation}

+For a method under test (\ie{} often called as the focal method), unit test generation techniques automatically generate its corresponding unit test, which often consists of a \textit{test prefix} and a \textit{test oracle}~\cite{DBLP:journals/tse/BarrHMSY15}.
+The test prefix is sequential method invocation statements or assignment statements to drive the focal method to a testable state, and the test oracle (\eg{} assertions) checks whether the focal method behaves consistently with the specification.

-\parabf{Traditional Techniques} Traditional techniques incorporate search-based~\cite{fraser2011evosuite}, random-based~\cite{pacheco2007feedback}, or constraint-based strategies~\cite{ernst2007daikon, csallner2008dysy} to generate unit tests automatically.
-For example, \evosuite{}~\cite{fraser2011evosuite}, one of the most representative search-based techniques, leverages the evolutionary algorithm to automatically generate test suites for the given Java classes with the goal of maximizing the coverage.
-More recently, Lemieux~\et{}~\cite{lemieux2023codamosa} enhance search-based techniques by using tests generated by LLMs to escape from the ``plateaus'' during the search procedure.
-Although achieving reasonable coverage, unit tests generated by traditional techniques exhibit low readability and meaningfulness compared to manually-written ones, which thus cannot be directly adopted by developers in practice~\cite{almasi2017industrial, grano2018empirical, daka2015modeling, grano2019scented, palomba2016automatic, palomba2016diffusion}.
+Traditional techniques use search-based~\cite{fraser2011evosuite}, random-based~\cite{pacheco2007feedback}, or constraint-based strategies~\cite{ernst2007daikon, csallner2008dysy} to generate unit tests automatically.
+For example, \evosuite{}~\cite{fraser2011evosuite}, one of the most representative search-based techniques, uses evolutionary algorithms to generate test suites for given Java classes with the goal of maximizing coverage.
+Although achieving reasonable coverage, the tests generated by traditional techniques have low readability and meaningfulness compared to manually-written ones, which cannot be directly adopted by developers in practice~\cite{almasi2017industrial, grano2018empirical, daka2015modeling, grano2019scented, palomba2016automatic, palomba2016diffusion}.